willchrisjr/my-interpreter/README.md

 - Store the string value (without the surrounding quotes) as the token's literal value.
 - Report an error for unterminated strings, including the line number where the string started.

-This update significantly improves our scanner's capabilities, allowing it to handle an important data type in the Lox language.
-It also demonstrates how the scanner can handle multi-line tokens and report more complex lexical errors.
-This update allows the scanner to handle string literals as specified, including error reporting for unterminated strings, while still recognizing and outputting all previously supported tokens.
+This significantly improves our scanner's capabilities, allowing it to handle an important data type in the Lox language.
+It also demonstrates how the scanner can handle multi-line tokens and report more complex lexical errors and allows the scanner to handle string literals as specified, including error reporting for unterminated strings, while still recognizing and outputting all previously supported tokens.

-## Recent Changes

-### Added Support for Number Literals
+### Number Literals

-We've extended our scanner to recognize and handle number literals.
-Here are the key changes:
+Extended the scanner to recognize and handle number literals.
+Here are the key functions:

 1. Added a new token type to the `TokenType` enum: `NUMBER`.
 2. Implemented a new `number` method in the `Scanner` class to handle number literals: